-Whilst the project forming the single case of this paper is in the public domain, gaining access to the way the project contract was let has required the need for significant reduction of specific references and details, ensuring full anonymity of both the project and the players.
+Whilst the project forming the single case of this paper provided an asset that is public use, gaining access to the way the project contract was awarded has required the need for significant reduction of specific references and details, ensuring full anonymity of both the project and the players.
 The restrictions on the details of the project are not of fundamental concern as the generic issues and theoretical implications inductively generated transfer to other project contexts.
-To gain access to the project, significant trust had to be established between the research team and the private sector players involved, as the key objective was to learn both from the organization that eventually won the bid and went on to deliver the project and the organization that led the bid which lost by coming second.
-Critically, key players from both organizations agreed to share their experiences and views in a forum with the research team.
-Therefore data are taken from an interactional workshop setting involving presentation and discussion arranged via numerous individual meetings and communication with key players, including the researchers, to solicit data that may remain unstated or understated in a conventional serial set of semi-structured interviews.
-This workshop format was supported through access to and review of documentation.
-Although some detailed legal and financial documentation was deemed confidential and/or commercially sensitive and not made available, it is estimated that more was made available than would probably have been done following interviews because of the confidence and trust built up during engagement with the key players.
-This made a rich contribution to the inductive approach.
+To gain access to the project, significant trust had to be established between the research team and the private sector players involved, as the key objective was to learn both from the organization that eventually won the bid and went on to deliver the project and, importantly, the organization that led the only other full bid and which lost by being placed in second.
+Critically, access was obtained to the key senior staff member who oversaw, directed and was instrumental in the winning organization's bid.
+Securing this access was pivotal, as it allowed for multiple in-depth interviews and access to key documentation from the winning bidder.
+However, access to only this one successful account would have left the case study at serious risk of partiality and bias.
+To enable the case study to be considered as balanced, it was necessary to seek the engagement with the unsuccessful bidders.